zhangdzh/GroGetter/progress.md

 - User endpoints allow basic sign-ins
     --> Will be stored in MongoDB to get specific grocery lists
-- List endpoints allow creation, reading, updating, and deletion of grocery items
+- List endpoints allow creation, reading, updating, and deletion of grocery items --> Completes the grocery list aspect of the project
-- Grocery lists and individual details can be retrieved
+- Grocery lists and individual details can be retrieved --> Need to retreive them for MongoDB